SciML/DataDrivenDiffEq.jl/docs/src/sparse_identification/sindy.md

 *A `Basis` consists of unique functions, so duplicates will be included just once*

 To perform the sparse identification on our data, we need to define an `Optimizer`.
-Here, we will use `STRRidge`, which is described in the original paper.
+Here, we will use `STLSQ`, which is described in the original paper.
 The threshold of the optimizer is set to `0.1`.
 An overview of the different optimizers can be found below.

 ```@example SINDy_1
-opt = STRRidge(0.1)
+opt = STLSQ(0.1)
 Ψ = SINDy(X, DX, basis, opt, maxiter = 100, normalize = true)
 ```